 Backpacking to Gandikota can prove to be one heck of an experience.
 After all, it’s India’s own version of the Grand Canyon.
-Only difference is that we have it at this place known as Jammalamadugu in Kadapa District of Andhra Pradesh.
+The only difference is that we have it at this place known as Jammalamadugu in the Kadapa District of Andhra Pradesh.

 Gandikota will intrigue you as a traveller.
 It is in the truest sense – Nature’s marvel.
 Gandikota has a lot to offer in terms of activities.
 I was here a while ago and loved it to the core.
 Hence, it’s a pleasure sharing my experience with all you people.